-Male infertility is the inability of a man to impregnate a fertile woman after a year of unprotected sexual intercourse.
+Male infertility occurs when the male’s sperm is unable to penetrate the female’s egg; there are several reasons that this may happen.
 Around 80 – 85 percent of couples will conceive naturally within 12 months of trying.
+If you don’t want to wait 12 months there are at home tests available that will give you an indication if there are problems.
 After this time both partners should see their health care provider for fertility evaluation.

 For sperm to be able to penetrate the egg it needs to be motile – meaning it should move actively rather than aimlessly.
 There needs to be sufficient numbers for a pregnancy to take place, and low sperm count is a very common fertility issue among men.
 On average about 100-750 million sperm are ejaculated during orgasm, but only a few make it to the fallopian tube and reach the egg for fertilisation.
 The shape of the sperm also influences its quality.
 Malformed or unusual shaped sperm often are unable to penetrate the egg.

 Other problems can be caused by sperm trapped inside the testicles, inflammation of the testicles, sexually transmitted infections, testicles that don’t descend into the scrotum at birth and are damaged by staying in the body, genetic causes (such as Kilinefelter syndrome), cancer drugs, hormonal causes, varicocele (enlarged veins encircles the testicles) and poor quality of sperm after vasectomy reversal.

 Other causes of male infertility includes cancer, trauma, hydrocele, malaria, testicular dysgenesis syndrome, idiopathic oligospermia (unexplained sperm deficiencies account for 30 percent of infertility problems in males), tobacco smoking, excessive alcohol consumption, abuse of drugs (both prescription and recreational), emotional stress, obesity and age.